ByLiZhao/cpp_watchlist/README.md

 It focuses on network-centric applications.
 4. [Boost](https://github.com/boostorg/boost).
 A collect of libraries that aim to supplement the standard library.

-## Memory allocator
+## Memory allocators
+Modern implementations of malloc often provide the following extra features besides allocating and deallocating memory chuncks:
+- Leak detection.
+- heap profiling.
+- performance tuning handlers.
  [Jemalloc](https://github.com/jemalloc/jemalloc), memory allocator from Facebook with better performance with multithreading.
+ [Gperftools](https://github.com/gperftools/gperftools/), the core of Gperftools is a malloc implementation called Tcmalloc.
+ Besides leak detection, heap detection, performance tuning configurations, It also contains a CPU profiler.

 ## network
 - [asio](https://github.com/chriskohlhoff/asio/), asynchronous network programming library, supports serial ports too.
 It also has SSL support.